Vision setting your success

 During our first meeting we defined her ideal practice.
-Her best clients, income, scheduling and her unique talent as a healer were part of her vision.
+Her best clients, income, scheduling and her expertise as an accountant were part of her vision.
 Using this as her blueprint, we compared the reality with the ideal.
 Next we evaluated what was working and where change was necessary.

-The decision to take back control was exciting and scary.
+The decision to take back control simultaneously excited her and scared her.
 Courage bolstered her choice to follow through when uncomfortable moments existed.
 Each step built upon the previous one.

 Clarifying her relationship with clients and staff, restructuring her schedule, transforming her practice and adding free time back to her schedule were addressed one by one.
 Her ideal practice was birthed from her vision.
 She finally learned what it’s like to work ON her business, strategically preparing for growth and team building.

 Short term wins

 Like Lisa, vision setting includes short term milestones.
-Celebrate your smaller achievements as wins which are tucked into your longer term vision.
+Celebrate your smaller achievements as wins.
+These milestones get tucked into your longer term vision.
 This strategy is really important to remain engaged through the successes and setbacks for high achievers and perfectionists.

 Vision setting brings your objectives to life by accessing strong, intense emotions.
 The energy created from your story fuels the vision.
 Instead of seeing obstacles, your focus shifts to the opportunities ahead.

 Vision setting speeds up results

 Choose a personally meaningful vision.
 You see, it’s not about the money or the growth percentage.
 The meaning you attach to your achievements fuels your drive forward.
 The long hours and hard work do pay off, even if you fail to achieve your vision.

 Vision setting inspires you to excel with laser focused actions.
-Follow these recommendations for a business to be successful, and grow while keeping your passion alive.
-Are you tired of doing work for free because you don’t know how to charge for it?
-Discover how to get paid what you are worth and attract clients who understand your value.
-Right NOW claim your FREE RESOURCE and discover how to create value based pricing.
+Follow these recommendations for your accounting practice to be successful, and grow while keeping your passion alive.
+Discover how to increase your income and attract clients who understand your value.
+Right NOW claim your FREE RESOURCE to earn more while reducing your workload.